Ryan Rowland-Smith: 2008 season

 Rowland-Smith began the season exclusively as a reliever, making 32 relief appearances before making two starts prior to the All-Star break.
-He collected his first save April 8 against the Tampa Bay Rays in Seattle's 6–5 win, tossing 1 2/3 innings and retiring all five batters he faced while protecting one-run lead.
-His first Major League start came 1 July against the Toronto Blue Jays; Rowland-Smith threw three scoreless innings before getting replaced by Roy Corcoran with two outs in the fourth inning after allowing three runs that inning.
+He collected his first save on 8 April against the Tampa Bay Rays in Seattle's 6–5 win, tossing 1 2/3 innings and retiring all five batters he faced while protecting one-run lead.
+His first major league start came 1 July against the Toronto Blue Jays; Rowland-Smith threw three scoreless innings before getting replaced by Roy Corcoran with two outs in the fourth inning after allowing three runs that inning.
 The Mariners rallied to win 7–6.
 He made three more relief appearances before being optioned to Tacoma on 20 July to be converted to a starting pitcher.
 He went 2–0 with a 2.89 ERA in three starts for the Rainiers, holding opponents to a .185 batting average before joining Seattle's rotation on 9 August.
 From 21 August until the end of the season, he posted a 2.56 ERA.
-Against the Oakland Athletics on 21 August, he took the loss but held the team to four hits in seven innings, keeping Oakland scoreless except for a solo home run by Emil Brown.
+Against the Oakland Athletics on 21 August, he took the loss but held the team to four hits in seven innings, only allowing a solo home run to Emil Brown.
 He faced Oakland again in his final start of the year on 27 September, allowing three runs in 6 2/3 innings this time but picking up the win in a 7–3 victory.
 In 47 games (12 starts) with the Mariners in 2008, he had a 5–3 record, a 3.42 ERA, 77 strikeouts, and 114 hits allowed in 118 1/3 innings.

 2009 season

-In a 2009 spring training game against the Colorado Rockies, Rowland-Smith recorded two singles in two at bats.
+In a 2009 spring training game against the Colorado Rockies, Rowland-Smith hit two singles in two at bats.
 This was his first time batting against a live pitcher since he was 17 years old.
 He used teammate Jeff Clement's bat.